Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

 \subsection{Simplicial generalizations}

 We now generalize results in the past two subsections to simplicial cases.

 \paragraph{Simplicial sites and cohomology} First we recall briefly the simplicial sites.
-The general discussion can be found in \cite{Sta}, Chapter 09VI.
+The general discussion can be found in \cite[Chapter 09VI]{Sta}.\footnote{We want to mention that the discussion of the simplicial sites and cohomology in our article might become simpler if we use the language of the infinity categories, as the latter behaves better than the ordinary derived category when we consider a diagram of derived objects. }

-Consider a non-augemented ($m$-truncated) simplicial object of sites $\{Y_n\}.$ Namely for each nondecreasing map $\phi:[n]\ra [l]$ in $\Delta$ (or $\Delta_{\leq m}$, where $[n]$ ($[l]$) is the totally ordered set of $n+1$ ($l+1$) elements, there exists a morphism of sites $u_\phi:Y_l\ra Y_n$ satisfying the commutativity of diagrams induced from $\Delta$.
-Then we can define its associated ($m$-truncated) \emph{non-augmented simplicial site} $Y_\bullet$, following the definition of $\calC_{total}$ in \cite{Sta} Tag 09WC.
-An object of $Y_\bullet$ is an object $U_n \in Y_n$ for some $n\in \NN$ ($n\leq m$), and a morphism $(\phi,f):U_l\ra V_n$ is given by a map $\phi:[n]\ra [l]$ together with a morphism $f:U_l\ra u_\phi(V_n)$.
-And to give a covering of $U\in Y_n$, it means that to specify a collection of $V_i \in Y_n$, such that $\{V_i\ra U\}$ is a covering in the site $Y_n$.
+Consider a non-augemented simplicial object of sites $\{Y_n\}.$ Namely for each nondecreasing map $\phi:[n]\ra [l]$ in $\Delta$, where $[n]$ (resp. $[l]$) is the totally ordered set of $n+1$ (resp. $l+1$) elements, there exists a morphism of sites $u_\phi:Y_l\ra Y_n$ satisfying the commutativity of diagrams induced from $\Delta$.
+Then we can define its associated \emph{non-augmented simplicial site} $Y_\bullet$, following the definition of $\calC_{total}$ in \cite[Tag 09WC]{Sta}.
+An object of $Y_\bullet$ is defined as an object $U_n \in Y_n$ for some $n\in \NN$, and a morphism $(\phi,f):U_l\ra V_n$ is given by a map $\phi:[n]\ra [l]$ together with a map of objects $f:U_l\ra u_\phi^{-1}(V_n)$ in $Y_l$.
+To give a covering of $U\in Y_n$, it means that to specify a collection of $V_i \in Y_n$, such that $\{V_i\ra U\}$ is a covering in the site $Y_n$.
 It can be checked that the definition satisfies axioms of being a Grothedieck topology.
-Besides, by allowing $n$ to include the number $-1$, we can define the (m-truncated) \emph{augmented simplicial site} $Y_\bullet$.
+Moreover, by allowing $n$ to include the number $-1$, we can define the \emph{augmented simplicial site} $Y_\bullet$.
 Here we remark that unless mentioned specifically, a simplicial site or a simplicial object in our article is always assumed to be non-augmented.
+Similarly, by replacing $\Delta$ by the finite category $\Delta_{\leq m}$ and assume $n\leq m$, we get the definition of the \emph{ $m$-truncated simplicial site} $Y_\bullet$.

-From the definition above, in order to give a (pre)sheaf on $Y_\bullet$, it is equivalent to give a collection of (pre)sheaves $\calF^n$ on each $Y_n$ for $n\in \NN$, such that any map $\phi:[n]\ra [l]$ induces a map $\calF^n\ra u_{\phi*} \calF^l$ that is compatible with maps in $\Delta$.
+From the definition above, in order to give a (pre)sheaf on $Y_\bullet$, it is equivalent to give a collection of (pre)sheaves $\calF^n$ on each $Y_n$ together with the data that for any map $\phi:[n]\ra [l]$ in the index category, we specify a map of sheaves $\calF^n\ra u_{\phi*} \calF^l$ over $Y_n$ that is compatible with arrows in $\Delta$.
 This allows us to define the derived category $D(Y_\bullet)$ of abelian sheaves on $Y_\bullet$.
-The only thing we need to be careful about is that the category $D(Y_\bullet)$ is not equivalent to the category where objects are given by one in $D(Y_n)$ for each $n$ together with commutative boundary maps.

 We could also define the concept of simplicial ringed sites, which consists of pairs $(Y_\bullet,\calO_{Y_\bullet})$, for $Y_\bullet$ being a simplicial site and $\calO_{Y_\bullet}$ being a sheaf of rings on $Y_\bullet$, assuming $u_\phi:(Y_l,\calO_{Y_l})\ra (Y_n,\calO_{Y_n})$ being maps of ringed sites.